 - .
 Subject has undergone major surgery within 90 days (or longer if not fully recovered) prior to screening.

 - .
-Subject is receiving cytotoxic or immunosuppressive agents within 60 days prior to screening or requires treatment with such agents prior to treatment with ex vivo gene therapy.
+Subject is receiving cytotoxic or immunosuppressive agents, other than for kidney transplant, within 60 days prior to screening or requires treatment with such agents prior to treatment with ex vivo gene therapy.

 - .
 Subject has previously received gene therapy at any time.